siavash9000/netlimy/README.md

 ```

 Now you can open your website via [http://localhost](http://localhost) and start to adapt it.
-netlimy uses jekyyls livereload feature, so that you can see all changes you make without reloading
+netlimy uses jekylls livereload feature, so that you can see all changes you make without reloading
 in your browser.

 # Getting started with the production setup